ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 ![CLI Endpoints panel](images/cli-endpoints-pane.png){: caption="Figure 1.
 CLI Endpoints panel" caption-side="bottom"}

-The information the `mongo` shell needs to make a connection to your deployment is in the "cli" section the connection strings.
+The information the MongoDB shell needs to connect to your deployment is in the "cli" section the connection strings.
 The table contains a breakdown for reference.

 | Field Name | Index | Description |
 | ---------- | ----- | ----------- |